Get your key tax dates and deadlines for Ireland in our 2022 tax calendar!

 If Revenue fails to notice the underpayments for years, you could be faced with a huge tax bill.

 What happens if I overpay tax?

-You can apply for a refund!
+You can apply for an Irish tax refund!
 You may be due tax back if:

 - You were made redundant